 Max Planck Institutes

 The Max Planck Society (MPG) was founded in 1948 to keep up the tradition of the Kaiser-Wilhelm-Gesellschaft.
-Many outstanding reserachers worked and still work at this most renowned German research organization, as exemplified by the large number of nobel laureates in its rows.
-After the reunification in 1989 the society started to found new institutes in several locations in Eastern Germany.
+Many outstanding reserachers have worked and continue to work at this most renowned German research organization, as exemplified by the large number of nobel laureates among its ranks.
+After the reunification in 1989 the society founded new institutes in several locations in Eastern Germany.
 Three of them are located in Leipzig.

 read more